ScottKirvan/Unreal-Visual-Pinball/README.md

 machines.
 The ROM manages game modes and progression, scorekeeping, sounds, lights, solenoids, DMD display output, and all the other rando-electro-mechanical-dohickeys that make pinball so wonderful.
 The idea here is to provide a C++/Blueprint interface to the ROMs so we can build virtual pinball machines in Unreal.
-In effect, this opens up a world of pinball fun - no only running pinball machines as a game on a computer, but allowing us to design, modify, and build games that could be built as physical machines in the real world.
+In effect, this opens up a world of pinball fun - not only running pinball machines as a game on a computer, but allowing us to design, modify, and build games that could be built as physical machines in the real world, taking input from physical buttons on a cabinet, and sending signals to fire real work solenoids attached to pop-bumpers.

 ### Can I make my own ROMs?
 Apparently so.
 I haven't tried it yet, but there is [this toolkit](https://github.com/ScottKirvan/freewpc)